gaperton/Type-R/docs/index.md

 Dynamic Type Safety | ✓ | - | For serialization only | -
 Aggregation | ✓ | - | - | -
 Relations by id | ✓ | - | ✓ | -

-## Installation and requirements

-Is packed as UMD and ES6 module.
-No peer dependencies are required.

-`npm install type-r --save-dev`

-<aside class="success">IE10+, Edge, Safari, Chrome, and Firefox are supported</aside>

-<aside class="warning">IE9 and Opera may work but has not been tested.
-IE8 won't work.</aside>